sergueik/SWET/README.md

 ./run.sh
 ```

-The script downloads those dependency jar(s), that are not hosted on Maven Central repository,
+The script will download the dependency jar(s), that is(are) not hosted on Maven Central repository,
-compiles and packages the project using maven
+compile and package the project using maven
-and runs the application jar from the `target` directory.
+and run the application jar from the `target` directory.

-The script configuration needs to be updated with the actual paths to Java and Maven:
+The script configuration has to be updated with the actual paths to Java and Maven:
 ```powershell
 $MAVEN_VERSION = '3.3.9'
 $JAVA_VERSION = '1.8.0_101'